Fair use: Artificial intelligence training

-As of September 2025 there seems to be no country where legislative acts regulating copyright status of AI-generated materials have been passed, and the United States is the only country where courts of first instance reached decisions in a small number of cases with many more lawsuits pending.
+As of September 2025, there seems to be no country where legislative acts regulating copyright status of AI-generated materials have been passed, and the United States is the only country where courts of first instance reached decisions in a small number of cases with many more lawsuits pending.
 In a case of a non-generative AI model a court rejected a fair use defense in 2024 (see Thomson Reuters v.
 Ross Intelligence), while a generative AI model was found to be was a "spectacularly transformative" fair use in Bartz v.
 Anthropic in 2025.
 Nevertheless, the circumstances of the two cases are rather different to allow for a generalization.

-In its May 2025 report the United States Copyright Office expressed skepticism that all AI training is a transformative fair use, particularly when it's done commercially and results in outputs that compete with original works.
+In its May 2025 report, the United States Copyright Office expressed skepticism that all AI training is a transformative fair use, particularly when done commercially and resulting in outputs that compete with original works.
 The USCO also stated that analogizing AI training to human learning is "mistaken".